Supercolbat/PunchCard-EsoLang/README.md

-# THIS README PAGE IS OUTDATED.
-PLEASE READ THE WIKI

 | Command     | What it does           |
 | :-: | --- |
 |<pre>`.  . . .`</pre>| push next line to cell in stack|